RinaldoBenaccetta/isidom/readme.md

 ## Todo

 -   Add some shortcut function like $addClassToId for _$addClass(classes, $byID('myID'))_
--   ... and some other function, like $addClassToClass, $addTextToId, $getVlaueFromId,...
+-   ... and some other functions, like $addClassToClass, $addTextToId, $getVlaueFromId,...

 [1]: #introduction